National Jewish Health

 - Analyzes assessment data to determine actual or potential problems and issues.
 Prioritizing a focus on wellness, health promotion, chronic disease management, and disease prevention [SP 2].

 - Identifies expected outcomes for an individualized plan for the patient/family, recognizing that the patient and family are in control regarding the choice and compliance with a care regimen [SP 3].

 - Develops, intervenes, evaluates a plan of care in collaboration with patients, families, and other team members identifying actual and potential patient care needs.
 Updates the plan of care and documents in the approved format.
 Documents nursing activity and the patient’s response to nursing intervention.
 [SP 4].

 - Ensures the plan of care reflects the cultural, spiritual, intellectual, age, educational, and psychosocial differences of individual patients, families, groups, and communities [SP 4].

 - Implements an identified plan.
 Establishes competencies and techniques involved in administering routine and special treatments to patients in accordance with National Jewish Health Policies and Procedures [SP 5].

 - Conducts time-limited, episodic, individual nurse-patient encounters and interventions and frequently establishes long-term relationships with patients, families, and caregivers [SP 5].

-- Manages telephone communications including: assessing patient needs over the phone; providing appropriate advice, directing patient to appropriate level of care: communicating status to physician: addressing prescription requests: documenting actions in approved format [SP 5].
+- Manages telephone communications including assessing patient needs over the phone; providing appropriate advice, directing the patient to appropriate level of care: communicating status to the physician: addressing prescription requests: documenting actions in approved format [SP 5].